Super for self-employed people

 If you are self-employed you can claim a tax deduction for

 If you're self-employed, always confirm the details of any super

 contributions with your accountant or tax agent.

-Most people can contribute up to $30,000 per year and the tax
+You can contribute up to $25,000 per year in concessional

 Super may not be at the top of your priority list if you're